• Skip to main content

 Find it: Amazon

-Impact is a game that takes zero time to learn, is quick to play, but engaging enough that playing it over and over at the request of your child does not send your brain into a boredom spiral.
-Taking turns, players roll their dice in the "cauldron," attempting to roll matching dice and avoid rolling an X. Strike Dice is also a game that younger kids can join in to play with their older siblings.
+Strike Dice is a game that takes zero time to learn, is quick to play, but engaging enough that playing it over and over at the request of your child does not send your brain into a boredom spiral.
+Taking turns, players roll their dice in the "cauldron," attempting to roll matching dice and avoid rolling an X. Strike Dice is also a game that younger kids can play with their older siblings.

-Note: originally I reviewed this as Impact in our game of the month feature.
-However, that version is no longer available.
+Note: originally I reviewed this as "Impact" in our game of the month feature.
+However, that version is no longer available, but it essentially the same game.

 Don't see exactly what you want here?
 Check out our list of the best award-winning games for every age.